erudit/erudit-ps-documentation/docs/source/tagset/xml-doctype.rst

 Floating Elements
 =================

-Flating elements can appear anywher ein the :term:`document`, be it in :ref:`elemento-article` :ref:`elemento-sub-article` or in :ref:`elemento-response` in the blocks: :ref:`elemento-article-meta` or :ref:`elemento-front-stub`, :ref:`elemento-body` and :ref:`elemento-back`.
+Floating elements can appear anywhere in the :term:`document`, be it in :ref:`element-article` :ref:`element-sub-article` or in :ref:`element-response` in the blocks: :ref:`element-article-meta` or :ref:`element-front-stub`, :ref:`element-body` and :ref:`element-back`.

 Examples: